rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-<span class='label label-info'>Replaces:desired_height</span>
-<p>Camera hardware is limited to taking photos in a finite number of resolutions, eg 2048x1536, 640x480 etc. Specifying a desiredHeight will request to take the photo with the specified height but if it is not supported by the hardware then the closest match will be selected.
-The callback received when a photo is taken contains the actual resolution of the captured photo.</p>
+<span class='label label-info'>Replaces:desired_height</span> Camera hardware is limited to taking photos in a finite number of resolutions, eg 2048x1536, 640x480 etc. Specifying a desiredHeight will request to take the photo with the specified height but if it is not supported by the hardware then the closest match will be selected.
+The callback received when a photo is taken contains the actual resolution of the captured photo.
 ####Access